JAJA1706/AudioCommunicator/README.md

 ﻿# AudioCommunicator
 Low level program for audio communication on Linux system.
-Implemented using sockets.
+Implemented using sockets and ALSA-lib.

 # Authors
 Rafał Surdej, Jakub Kowalczyk